 What are the treatment options for hearing loss and its problems?

 If you have hearing loss due to the accumulation of wax in the ear canal, you can remove the wax at home.
 Over-the-counter solutions, inclusive of wax softeners, can put off the wax from the ear.
 Syringes can also push hot water through the ear canal to remove wax.
 Consult your doctor before attempting to remove something stuck in your ear so as not to inadvertently damage your ear.
-For other causes of audible range loss, you will call for to see your doctor.
+For other causes of audible range loss, you will call to see your doctor.
 If your hearing loss is the result of contamination, your medical doctor might also need to prescribe antibiotics.
 If your hearing loss is due to other congenital hearing problems, your doctor may refer you to a specialist for hearing aids or cochlear implants.

 What are the complications associated with hearing loss?

 Hearing loss has a detrimental effect on people’s quality of life and their mental state.
 If you have hearing loss, you may have difficulty understanding others.
 It can increase your anxiety levels or cause depression.
 Treating hearing loss can significantly improve your life.
 It can restore self-confidence and improve your ability to communicate with other people.